A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories: Measurement Pipeline

 \item \textit{Workflow and Maintenance Patterns (for RQ4, and RQ5).} These include \emph{fix likelihood}, determined by whether subsequent commits contain fix-related keywords (\eg ``fix'', ``revert''), \emph{stabilization time}, measured as the time until the last modification of a file, and \emph{handoff latency}, defined as the time until another developer modifies the code.
 We consider related issues in the interval of 90 days after the commit. \end{itemize}

 \textit{Statistical Hypothesis Testing.} Similar to \S\ref{sec:code-method}, we ensure that our comparative conclusions are statistically significant.
-Specifically, beyond hypothesis testing between AI-generated code and human written code, we also implemented the pairwise comparisons, that compare each AI-generated with one of the human written code in the same repository. we use Chi-squared tests~\cite{Pearson01071900} for categorical variables and Mann-Whitney U tests~\cite{aoms/1177730491} for numerical variables in group-level analysis, and McNemar's tests~\cite{McNemar_1947} and Wilcoxon signed-rank tests~\cite{wilcoxon} for paired comparisons.
+In addition to pooled group-level tests, we conduct paired comparisons between each AI-associated commit and its matched human-control commit from the same repository.
+We use Chi-squared tests~\cite{Pearson01071900} for categorical variables and Mann-Whitney U tests~\cite{aoms/1177730491} for numerical variables in group-level analysis, and McNemar's tests~\cite{McNemar_1947} and Wilcoxon signed-rank tests~\cite{wilcoxon} for paired comparisons.
+For numerical paired comparisons, we report rank-biserial correlation $R_{rb}$\cite{Cureton_1956} as an effect size, where positive values indicate larger AI-associated values and negative values indicate larger human-control values.